 1995 – College counseling services are formalized, along with scholarship and internships for students.

-1999 – The Fulfillment Fund Alumni Association is formed.
+1999 – Fulfillment Fund’s Alumni Association is formed.
 Today, the group provides ongoing support, networking opportunities, events and more to Fulfillment Fund alumni who have graduated high school.

-2002 – The Fulfillment Fund celebrates its 25th Anniversary.
+2002 – Fulfillment Fund celebrates its 25th Anniversary.

 2012 – Fulfillment Fund opens a new college access program in Las Vegas to serve the needs of the students at two Title I partner high schools.
 Today, Fulfillment Fund Las Vegas serves 1,700 high students and has awarded $742,500 in scholarships to students in two-year, four year and certificate programs.